 Research Mathematics (Very Old)

 In the early 1990’s, I did some work in hyperbolic group theory while a graduate student at U.C.
 Berkeley.
-The work I’m proudest of was an unpublished proof of the decision problem for hyperbolic groups (generalizing Zlil Sela’s proof in the case of torsion-free hyperbolic groups).
+The work I’m proudest of was an unpublished proof of the decision problem for hyperbolic groups (generalizing Zlil Sela’s result for the case of torsion-free hyperbolic groups).

 You can find remnants of that work around the web.
 For example: